 Chilling out the fast-paced way

 The trip from Thun to Bern starts in Uttigen.
-While you could actually start floating on the water in Thun itself, you would have to cross the only really dangerous stretch along the route – the big wave between Thun and Uttigen.
+While you could actually start floating on the water in Thun itself, you would have to cross a dangerous stretch along the route – the big wave between Thun and Uttigen.
 If you want to avoid this, you can catch the train from Thun to Uttigen (it is only 4 minutes).
 The entry point is located directly below the station.
 From here, you can spend the next three hours far away from the humdrum of everyday life on dry land.
 Just let the river carry you along, for all you have to decide is where and when you will take a short break along the way.

 Barbecues, bathing and jumping into the water

-Along the way, you pass five bridges, five restaurants and snack bars, several public barbecue sites, and countless gravel banks suitable for a stop-off.
+Along the way, you pass five bridges, restaurants and snack bars, several public barbecue sites, and countless gravel banks suitable for a stop-off.
 Neil tells us that a special highlight is the chance to take one’s time and explore the renatured banks between Münsingen and the Hunzigen Bridge.
 Neil also tells us that one can make a barbecue at numerous locations along the way – and that there is usually enough wood on hand to make a small fire.
 He recommends that larger groups make use of the barbecue site by the lido at Münsingen.
 Here there will not only be sufficient wood for the barbecue, but you can also purchase something to drink at the nearby kiosk and use the public swimming pool and toilets.

 Arriving in Bern

 Just before you end your stint as a freshwater sailor, when you arrive at the Eichholz camping ground just before you reach Bern you will pass under the historic Muri Bridge.
 It is the only wooden bridge along this stretch and hence people like to use it as a diving board.
 It is a good idea to take a break here and watch the colourful proceedings.
-Or to take a dive into the water yourself – if you are a good swimmer there is no danger as the Aare is deep enough so that no matter where you are, your head or you feet will not hit the bottom.

 If you would like to stay on (or in) the water as you continue towards the city centre, you can leave your conveyance behind and float down as far as the Marzilibad.
 There is no need to be afraid of being in the water alone.
 On fine days, the river is usually full of swimmers anyway.